Tilden Prep FAQs

 May I transfer credit from Tilden Preparatory School to my high school of record?

 Yes.
-Some students take only one or two classes at Tilden Prep, and transfer credit to another high school, from which they’ll graduate.
+Some students take only one or two classes at Tilden Private Prep School, and transfer credit to another high school, from which they’ll graduate.
 Credit earned at Tilden Prep can be used toward high school graduation from both public and private schools, and towards college requirements.

 We will provide you with a concurrent enrollment form to be signed by your school counselor.
 We work closely with neighboring high schools to ensure that our curriculum complements and mirrors their curriculum, so that credits are easily transferred and academic standards are upheld.